sakshamsharma/acehack/posts/2018-02-10-haskell-golang-ffi.md

 * The above behavior is different in the cases of building a haskell executable and a haskell library.
 This makes me think that this behavior is buggy.
 * IMHO, relative build-time library paths should be allowed, because of such a use case for FFI.

-So, currently, I could not find a way to statically link an archive placed in the project folder, to a haskell library.
-Things may change in the future, as I plan to pursue this as a bug.
-If you know of a way to get this done, do point it out in the comments below.
+So, currently, I could not find a way to statically link an archive placed in the project folder, to a haskell library. ~~Things may change in the future, as I plan to pursue this as a bug~~.
+This does not seem to be possible, according to a discussion I had on IRC.

 A very relevant (but old) discussion can be found [here](https://github.com/haskell/cabal/issues/1317).